Wizkiller96/WizBot/docs/Frequently Asked Questions.md

 ###Question 12:  I'm building WizBot from source, but I get hundreds of (namespace) errors without changing anything!?
 -----
 **Answer:** Using Visual Studio, you can solve these errors by going to `Tools` -> `NuGet Package Manager` -> `Manage NuGet Packages for Solution`.
-Go to the Installed tab, select the Packages that were missing (usually `Newtonsoft.json` and `RestSharp`) and install them for all projects
+Go to the Installed tab, select the Packages that were missing (usually `Newtonsoft.json` and `RestSharp`) and install them for all projects.

 ###Question 13:  My bot has all permissions but it's still saying, "Failed to add roles.
 Bot has insufficient permissions".
 How do I fix this?
 ----------
-**Answer:** Discord has added few new features and the roles now follows the role hierarchy which means you need to place your bot's role above every-other role your server has to fix the role hierarchy issue.
-[Here's](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101) a link to Discords role management 101.
+**Answer:** Discord has added a few new features and the roles now follow the role hierarchy, which means you need to place your bot's role above every other role on your server to fix the issue.
+[Here's](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101) a link to Discord's role management 101.

 **Please Note:** *The bot can only set/add all roles below its own highest role.
-It can not assign it's "highest role" to anyone else.*
+It cannot assign its "highest role" to anyone else.*

 ###Question 14: I've broken permissions and am stuck, can I reset permissions?
 ----------